conradakunga/Blog/_posts/2022-11-21-handling-null-and-empty-strings-with-systemtextjson-part-2.md

     - C#
     - System.Text.Json
 ---
-In a previous post I talked about [Handling Null And Empty Strings With System.Text.Json]({% post_url 2021-03-09-handling-null-and-empty-strings-with-system-text-json %})
+In a previous post, I talked about [Handling Null And Empty Strings With System.Text.Json]({% post_url 2021-03-09-handling-null-and-empty-strings-with-system-text-json %})

-Today Malthe wrote asking about how to tackle the problem in the reverse - your JSON has empty strings and you want to convert them to `NULL`.
+Today **Malthe** wrote asking about how to tackle the problem in **reverse** - your JSON has empty strings and you want to convert them to `NULL`.

 Is this possible?